-The beauty of cruising is that you get to visit lots of different places in one holiday so it only makes sense to explore as much as possible when docked in port.
-Whilst cruise ships are undeniably epic man-made wonders of the sea you should factor in some sightseeing days to also enjoy the natural wonders of your cruising destinations.
+The true beauty of cruising is that you get to stop off at so many incredible corners of the world all in one holiday.
+So it only makes sense to explore as much as possible when docked in port and whilst cruise ships are undeniably epic man-made wonders of the sea, it should be your priority to make the most of every natural wonder of your cruising destinations.

 1 – The Northern Lights

 With the right timing and a dash of good luck, a cruise to Norway or Iceland could mean a glimpse of this most magical of natural phenomenon, although sadly there are no guarantees.
 While its nickname may put you in mind of a Newcastle nightspot, the proper name is Aurora Borealis.

 If the Gods happen to be, quite literally, smiling down on you during your cruise then be sure to have your camera charged and ready to go.
 This stunning display of coloured lights streaking across the sky is the very definition of a once in a lifetime ‘money shot’ and the worst possible time for that dreaded low battery icon to make an appearance…

 Those who are skilled with a snorkel can discover an amazing underwater world on an Australian cruise.
 The Great Barrier Reef is the world’s largest coral reef and the only natural living thing on earth that’s visible from space (so give those astronauts a wave!)